blakadder/templates/_templates/minitiger_2_gang.markdown

 # Flashing
 Needs to be flashed via serial.
-Short GPIO0 to GND to put in programming mode.
+Short GPIO0 to GND to put it in programming mode.
 If you have successfully put the device into programming mode the LED does not light up.

 Front and soldering: [Fullsize](https://ibb.co/fGxR0CJ)